sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 The standard user story for a widget is that a user would look at the summary and if they want more info, then they can tap the appropriate part of the widget.
-In order to achieve this, then you can utilise the existing iOS URL functionality.
+In order to achieve this, then you can utilize the existing iOS URL functionality.

 You can define a URL scheme in the __Info__ section of the app's target: